Learn the new frontend build tool Vite

 - A build command that bundles your code with Rollup, pre-configured to output highly optimized static assets for production.

-.
+Once you’ve built the app, you may test it locally by running npm run preview command.
+It will boot up a local static web server that serves the files from dist.
 It’s an easy way to check if the production build looks OK in your local environment.

 Webpack and Vite